nextcloud/server/CONTRIBUTING.md

 Use your real name (sorry, no pseudonyms or anonymous contributions).
 If you set your `user.name` and `user.email` git configs, you can sign your commit automatically with `git commit -s`.
+You can also use git [aliases](https://git-scm.com/book/tr/v2/Git-Basics-Git-Aliases) like `git config --global alias.ci 'commit -s'`.
+Now you can commit with `git ci` and the commit will be signed.

 ### Apply a license